 No advertising shall be allowed in the facilities or on the grounds of school property, except as expressly approved by the Board.
+The Board allows advertisements sold by student groups, including athletics, to be posted in the venues utilized by the students for which the ads are sold.
+No political ads, including campaign signage, are permitted on District property.

 Exception